Michael Lee (speedway rider): Career

 In 1976, Lee moved full-time to British League team King's Lynn and finished the season with an average of 9.22, he was also the British Junior Champion that year.

 At the end of the 1977 season, Lee had become the top scorer in the British League with an average of 10.64.
 He also won the first of his two British Speedway Championship titles.
 Lee won the World Team Cup with England and he had also made his first appearance in a World Championship Final.

 In 1979, Lee finished 3rd in the World Finals, beating Kelly Moran, Billy Sanders and Ole Olsen in a run-off race to claim the bronze medal.
 The next year, Lee won the World Championship in Gothenburg for the only time, finishing ahead of King's Lynn team mate Dave Jessup.
 He was also triumphant again with England in the World Team Cup.
 In 1981 he became the first British rider to win the World Long Track Championship, taking the title in Gornja Radgona ahead of Christoph Betzl and Anders Michanek.
+He continued to ride for King's Lynn until the end of the 1982 season.